testground/testground/ROADMAP.md

 - Theme: sustainability
 - Effort: approx. 8 months

-**Why:** Testground is an Open Source project, and the more project that uses it, the more improvement we'll see.
-We want to drive adoption outside of Protocol Labs but also encourage contribution.
-Other organizations have picked up the tool and started contributing; we want to lower friction and strike the Iron while it's hot.
+**Why:** If we attract more people to use Testground, we'll have more contributions to the project because Testground is an Open Source project.

 **Deliverables:**